 Tipping is not common nor is it expected in Australia.
 Additionally, no service charge will be added to your bill.
 In fine dining restaurants, though, a 10% gratuity is expected.

 Shopping in Sydney

-Items of note to purchase in Sydney include local wines; wool, clothing, leather and sheepskin products; precious or semi-precious stones, such as opals and black pearls; and modern art sculpture and paintings.
-Indigenous artworks and artifacts are prolific.
+Sydney deals in many local wines; wool, clothing, leather and sheepskin products; precious or semi-precious stones, such as opals and black pearls; and modern art sculpture and paintings.
+Indigenous artworks and artifacts are also available.
 To ensure you are purchasing an authentic item, the best places to buy are outlets supported or owned by Aboriginal communities.
 Opening hours for most stores in the cities are Mon-Fri 0900-1730, Sat 0900-1700.
 Corner stores, restaurants and snack bars are open until well into the night.